 - Gift shop

-Animals you’ll find at the aquarium
+Animals you’ll find

 With hundreds of animals and numerous exhibits, your family will adore everything the Point Pleasant Aquarium has to offer.

 - Harbor Seals

 - Rainforest animals